 - Educational services for veterans.

-For information about the SOC program, contact Planning, Enrollment Management, and Student Affairs,.
+For information about the SOC program, contact the Veterans Affairs Coordinator.

-A free shuttle service is available between the Hayward campus and the Hayward BART station for students, staff, and faculty.
+A free shuttle service is available between the Hayward campus and the Hayward and Castro Valley BART stations for students, staff, and faculty.
 The shuttle bus schedule is available on the Web at: www20.csueastbay.edu/af/departments/parking/alt-trans/csueb_shuttle.html.
-Call the Alternative Transportation Office for any other questions concerning the current service or for more information on possible shuttle service expansion.
+In addition, the Alternative Transportation office coordinates the CSUEB Faculty and Staff Van Pool program, an on-campus Zip car program and various “guaranteed ride home” programs.
+Call the Alternative Transportation Office for any other questions concerning current services or for more information on possible service expansion.

 If you are interested in sharing a ride to Cal State East Bay, a student carpool database and a staff/faculty carpool database are available.
 Free carpool matching is available by logging on to: www.rides.org.
 (Click on "commute options," then choose "carpool partners".)
 You may also call the Alternative Transportation Office.
 (Home addresses are kept confidential and all other information will be used for carpool purposes only.)
 Carpool matching is available for both the Hayward Hills and Concord campuses.

 A variety of financial services are offered to students and staff, including cashier services, the sale of parking decals, and the processing of registration payments.
 The student financial services offices also assist students with their financial aid and scholarship payment disbursement questions, and accept authorizations to bill third party sponsors for student registration fees.
 The main office (Accounting and Fiscal Services) is located in Student Services and Administration Building (SSA), 2nd Floor.
-The Cashiers' office is located in SSA, 1st Floor and is open weekdays from 8:00 a.m. to 5:00 p.m., except Friday the hours are 9:00 a.m. to 5:00 p.m., with extended hours during the first two weeks of the quarter.
-Consult the online quarterly Class Schedule for the exact dates and hours of operation.
+The Cashiers' office is located in SSA, 1st Floor and is open weekdays from 8:30 a.m. to 5:00 p.m., except Friday the hours are 9:00 a.m. to 4:30 p.m.
 There is a secured drop box located in the front of the Cashiers' office for those wishing to drop off payments after normal business hours.
 The Cashiers' office accepts checks, cash and money orders only.
-Credit cards are not accepted at the Cashiers' office; however, students may pay their registration fees online with SmartPay using their American Express, Discover or MasterCard with a 2.9% convenience fee.
-(Visa is not accepted at this time.)
+Credit cards are not accepted at the Cashiers' office; however, students may pay their registration fees online with SmartPay using their American Express, Discover, Visa, or MasterCard with a 2.9% convenience fee.
 You may also choose to pay with an electronic check free of charge.
 Consult the online Class Schedule for additional payment information.

 There are two test requirements of which all students should be aware: